Shrimpey/Outlined-Diffuse-Shader-Fixed/README.md

 **Guide:**
 I suggest you trying **UniformOutline.shader** and then **CustomOutline.shader**.
 They should work fine for simple objects/complex objects with proper origin.
 If they fail - try out the **RegularOutline.shader**.
 The rest of the shaders are for really specyfic purposes, so unless you know what you're doing you probably shouldn't be using them :)

+**Showcase:**
+Download **OutlineShowcase.unitypackage** and import it to Unity project to see RegularOutline, CustomOutline and UniformOutline shaders in action.

 **Shaders:**